jrivas-cyber/PCI-scoping-exercises/README.md

 # Scoping your CDE

-Scoping can be defined as the identification and tracking of people, processes, and technologies that directly interact with account data or could impact the security of account data in your environment.
+Generally speaking, scoping can be defined as the identification and tracking of people, processes, and technologies that directly interact with account data or could impact the security of account data in your environment.

 Key items of consider:
 - Scoping exercises hould be performed on an annual basis (at minimum)